 - The law school's Moot Court Board hosts an extramural competition open to law schools nationwide, the Manne Moot Court Competition each year in February.
 The competition seeks to enhance law school students' understanding of the application of economic principles to legal problems.

-Homeland and National Security Law Concentration
+National Security Law & Policy Concentration

-In addition, the law school's close relationship with the Center for Infrastructure Protection and Homeland Security (see above) offers opportunities to supplement in-house expertise with outside and affiliated experts in homeland and national security law.
+In addition, the law school's close relationship with the Center for Infrastructure Protection and Homeland Security offers opportunities to supplement in-house expertise with outside and affiliated experts in homeland and national security law.

 A Variety of Practical Experiences

-The law school's location in Metropolitan Washington, D.C., gives Mason Law students unparalleled opportunities to gain substantial practical experience while in law school.
+The law school's location in Metropolitan Washington, D.C., gives Scalia Law students unparalleled opportunities to gain substantial practical experience while in law school.
 Students work outside the classroom under the supervision of an attorney, receive exposure to various areas of practice, build basic lawyering skills, and obtain valuable networking ties while receiving credit for working in such places as federal and state courts, the Recording Industry Association of America, the U.S. Environmental Protection Agency, the U.S. Department of Justice, Reporters Committee for Freedom of the Press, and The National Center for Missing and Exploited Children.

-Mason offers in-house field placement opportunities, as well:
+Scalia Law School offers in-house field placement opportunities, as well:

 - Domestic Relations—Assisted by a mentor, students represent clients in obtaining uncontested divorces or other domestic relations matters, preparing for interviews, court filings, and hearings.